EternalAbby/Dependency-Injection-Extravagant.luau/Direct/_DOCUMENTATION.md

 `name` can either be a string, the result from the built-in function `Instance:GetFullName()`, or it can be a string array, the result from the `.GetFullNameAsStringArray()` function.

-Returns the resulting instance.
+Returns the instance found.
 If failed, returns `nil`.

 *Note: As of v1.0.0, there are internally 2 implementations of this function: recursive, and iterative.
 Currently, the iterative solution is used in the module's source code.
-This is to prevent possible stack overflow on the function call stack, and memory usage in the worst-case scenario, where searches are very deep, and it reaches the allowed memory usage.
+This is to prevent excessive memory usages when using this function on deep searches.
 However, through testing on **high sample sizes**, and deep searches (5 layers), the iterative solution is much slower than the recursive solution, due to overhead when doing searches.
-This isn't the case for singular iterations, so it is odd.
+This isn't the case for singular iterations, so it is quite odd when testing.
 It should be noted that iterative solutions are theoretically faster than recursive solutions.
 Actively finding a possible optimization to the iterative solution.*

 ### .FindFirstDescendant(root: Instance, target: string, depth: number?, mode: ("default" | "class" | "inherit")?): Instance?